nmimura/Nana-Mimura-Website/README.md

 Version 2.0 (1/8/2023)
 - Moved social media links from contact page to header
+- Changed font size in header
-- Left-aligned text in home page, resume page, and contact page
+- Left-aligned text and changed font size in home page, resume page, and contact page
 - Reformatted resume page so that actual resume pages are left-to-right instead of top-to-bottom
 - Reformatted contact form to be bigger and removed bg
 - Updated date in footer